The Design Intake & Prioritization Kit

 What makes it different

 There are a lot of templates out there.
-Here's why these aren't the same thing.
+Here's what makes these better.

 Prioritization that's defensible, not just documented